ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/sneaky_roman_numerals/readme.md

-# Countput
+# Sneaky Roman Numerals

 This is the product of a kata performed at a coding dojo during a Boston Software Crafter's meetup last night.
-The challenge was to convert roman numerals to arabic without using mathematical operations on ints (multiplication on strings was fine for repeated concatenation).
+The challenge was to convert roman numerals to arabic **_without using mathematical operations on ints**_ _(multiplication on strings was fine for repeated concatenation)._
 There is a ton of refactoring needed.

 # Important disclaimer